 Veterans and/or dependents of veterans who are disabled or deceased may qualify for educational financial assistance through the Veterans Administration.
 Since the regulations regarding eligibility are quite extensive and many times need interpretation, the student is referred to the Veterans Administration Center.
-State Veterans Administration office locations may be found at www.va.gov/statedva.htm.
-Or the student may call 1-888-442-4551 or contact the local Veterans Service Organization.
+State Veterans Administration Office locations may be found at www.va.gov/statedva.htm.
+Or you may call 1-888-442-4551 or contact your local Veterans Service Organization.